Supportability Engineering, Logistic Support Analysis and Product Support Analysis

 Ideal for Support Engineers, Design Engineers, System Engineers and Reliability Engineers.
 Also those new to the area of Supportability Engineering and those whose roles interface with this subjects and who need to have a realistic understanding of its significance within a programme.

 This course is endorsed by the Chartered Institute of Logistics and Transport (CILT) and contributes to Continuing Professional Development (CPD) hours.

 Module 1: Systems Engineering Concepts, Supportability and Related Disciplines

-Introduces the concepts, theories and philosophies of the LSA process and how it is used to meet the requirements of the ILS organization for design, upgrade and off the shelf acquisition programmes.
-Aspects addressed include;
+Introduces the concepts, theories and philosophies of the LSA process and how it is used to meet the requirements of the ILS organisation for design, upgrade and off the shelf acquisition programmes.

 Module 2: LSA Processes, Tailoring & Standards